t0123456789/mp/README.md

 # Changing the artwork

 All the files are in the 'img' folder.
-You can edit and save the original in any format or size, then export to jpg or png (if alpha channel is needed).
+You can edit and save the original in any format or size, then export to jpg, or png if alpha channel is needed.
 Gimp is a good image editing tool for this (install from https://www.gimp.org/downloads/)

 # Changing menu, quiz and items data:

 The initial questions and answers are in the file called data.js.
-(Later addition quizzes are generated in code.)
+Later addition quizzes are generated in code.
 The items are also listed in this file, search for the object called 'mpdata.items'.
 The pet face images, names and card colours are set in the object called 'mpdata.pet'.